mjordan/islandora_workbench_docs/docs/fields.md

 !!! note
     Note that the structure required for typed relation values in the CSV file is not the same as the structure of the relations configuration depicted in the screenshot of the "Available Relations" list above.

-You can also use taxonomy term names as targets, instead of term IDs:
+You can also use taxonomy term names, as opposed to term IDs, as targets:

 `"relators:art:Jordan, Mark"`

 !!! warning
     In the next few paragraphs, the word "namespace" is used to describe two different kinds of namespaces - first, a vocabulary ID in the local Drupal and second, an ID for the external authority list of relators, for example by the Library of Congress.

 As we saw in the "Using term names in multi-vocabulary fields" section above, if the field that we are populating references multiple vocabularies, we need to tell Drupal which vocabulary we are referring to with a local vocabulary namespace.
-To add a local vocabulary namespace to our already-complex Typed Relation CSV structure, we prepend it to the term name, like this:
+To add a local vocabulary namespace to Typed Relation field CSV structure, we prepend it to the term name, like this:

 `"relators:art:person:Jordan, Mark"`